 Too often, I find that writers start motivational challenges like NaNoWrimo with enthusiasm and good intentions, but give up when they start missing their daily targets for more than a few days in a row...undermining their confidence and defeating the purpose of the original challenge.

-Plus some have to put bill-paying work first, or write more slowly than others and do more outlining and editing along the way, or have limited time for extra writing because of day jobs, raising kids, etc.
+Plus some have to put bill-paying work first, or write more slowly than others and do more outlining and editing along the way, or have limited time for extra writing because of parenting duties or other family commitments, etc.